genericaylo/submission/README.md

 (find-plans 'problem1 :verbose :plans :optimize-cost t)
 ```

+(Please see below for rough installation instructors.)

 ## Running Example

-Let us now explore the example of the interaction between the supplier and the contractor in the running example of the paper.
+Let us now explore the example of the interaction between the supplier and the contractor as seen in the paper.
+As stated above, the example here is much more elaborate than the one that has been presented in the paper for the interest of simplicity.

 Recall that the interaction is that the contractor places an order to the supplier, who, in turn issues an invoice to be sent to the contractor.

-### Case 1 – No security requirements and not vulnerability assumptions.
+### Case 1 – No security requirements and no vulnerability assumptions.

 We start with the scenario in which no security requirements are given.
+Thus in the final method we have:

 ```lisp
     (:method